amfournda/DF-Lazy-Newb-Pack/README.md

 Lazy Newb Pack Linux V0.40.06
 -------------

-I have assembled a small package to get people started on linux using the LNP interface and Dwarf Therapist updated to v0.40.05.
+I have assembled a small package to get people started on linux using the LNP interface and [Dwarf Therapist v23.2](https://github.com/splintermind/Dwarf-Therapist/tree/DF2014).
 Again a Huge Thanks to Tarn, Zach and Splintermind, kiryl, PeridexisErrant, fricy and the others who work on open source!